bhuvangolhar/Data_Structures_and_Algorithms/README.md

 Method – A method in Java is a block of code that performs a specific task.
 It's like a function — you define it once and can use it many times.
 Methods help organize code, make it reusable, and improve readability.
 For example, a method add(int a, int b) can take two numbers and return their sum.
 You call methods using objects or class names, depending on whether they're instance or static methods.

+Array – An array in Java is a container that holds a fixed number of values of the same data type.
+For example, you can create an array of integers like int[] numbers = {1, 2, 3, 4};.
+Each element in the array is accessed using an index, starting from 0.
+Arrays are useful for storing and working with multiple values together, but their size is fixed once created.

+String –  A String in Java is a sequence of characters used to store and work with text.
+For example, "Hello" is a String.
+Java treats String as a class, not a primitive type, and it offers many built-in methods like length(), toUpperCase(), and substring() to manipulate text easily.
+Strings are immutable, which means once created, their value cannot be changed — any changes create a new String.